Back to Blog Home

 2. Keap

-Keap makes client management seamless by centralizing data flows into one easy-to-use CRM platform.
+Keap makes client management feel good by centralizing data flows into one easy-to-use CRM platform.
 Core features facilitate contact organization and process automation tailored to service agencies.

 The system gives your whole team a comprehensive overview of each client for personalized communication that builds loyalty.
 Quick contact tagging then triggers targeted, automated follow-ups to drive retention.